Plantius/mc_modpack_creator/README.md

 - **Automatic Mod Updates:** Keep your modpack up-to-date with the latest versions of your favorite mods.
 - **Mod Search:** Search for new mods directly from the program.
 - **Modpack Download:** Export your project as a complete, ready-to-use modpack.
-- **Project Management:** Load, create, edit, and delete modpack projects easily.
+- **Project Management:** Load, create, edit, delete, and list modpack projects easily.
+- **Mod Management:** Add or remove mods from your project.
 - **Compatibility Check:** Ensure all mods within a modpack are compatible.

 ## Usage